 When you look to build-up to a cyclocross season, you’ll need a couple of weeks which include race-specific efforts so that the first race isn’t a massive shock to the system.
 This would be the absolute minimum with an athlete who is looking to build throughout the season, rather than hitting the ground running at that first event.

-Before the race-specific (V02 max efforts) begin, you’ll need a recovery week so you are not carrying too much residual fatigue into a training block where you are looking to hit really big numbers.
+Before the race-specific (V02 max efforts) which will be 2-3 weeks in length begins, you’ll need a recovery week so you are not carrying too much residual fatigue into a training block where you are looking to hit really big numbers.
 Preceding this recovery week, you should include a Z3/4 FTP building phase for 3-4 weeks.
 You might think this is a long time for a block of work but, when you break it down, it’s very much needed.

 Realistically, most athletes with a job will want to have at least 2 rest days a week, which leaves 5 training days.
-You can’t carry out high-end specific work every day, so that leaves 3 specific training days in a week with maybe some endurance work and a strength session to complete the 5 days.
-So, in 4 weeks, you’ll only do 12 specific FTP-building sessions.
+You can’t carry out high-end specific work every day, so that leaves 2-3 specific training days in a week with maybe some endurance work and a strength session to complete the 5 days.
+So, in 4 weeks, you’ll only do between 8-12 specific FTP-building sessions.

-If we work this back from the first week of September, we are already at July 19th.
+If we work these blocks back from the first week of September, we are already at July 19th.
 You know what they say, time flies when you are building a solid consistent base of fitness.

 Before the endurance block, it is key to carry out a strength-building phase (both on and off the bike) to set the body up for the next phases of the plan.
 You have now arrived at the beginning of June.